 Monitoring of Long-legged Buzzard’s Population in Armenia

 Birds of prey are excellent environmental indicators and flagship species for natural-resource conservation.
-Increasing of Armenian agriculture and other blanches of industry can have a negative impact to environment.
+Increasing of Armenian agriculture and other branches of industry can have a negative impact on the environment.
 To track the possible influence of industry to our nature we would like to start monitoring of subpopulations of model species in some regions of Armenia.

-It will include mapping of nests, and survey of reproductive success.
+It will include mapping of nests and a survey of reproductive success.
 In 2006 we will conduct a pilot survey to see how many nests we can find.